-Professor Gordon Wainright opened the letter, read it and went immediately to his son’s room.
-‘Eureka, Simon!’, he shouted in a jolly voice. ’The Institute Committee has accepted the proposal that you should be part of the Team when I go back to Thebes.
+Professor Gordon Wainright opened the letter, read it and went up to his son’s room on the second floor of their house in Kensington.
+Gordon was an eminent Egyptian archaeologist to whom the Petrie Museum had assigned a vast area suitable for excavation.

+‘Eureka, Simon,’ he shouted in a jolly voice bursting into the room, fanning the letter. ’The Institute Committee has accepted the proposal that you should be part of the team when I go back to Thebes.
 It is definite.
 It is here in black and white.
 That will make you the youngest Egyptologist ever to accompany a team of professionals to the Theban Necropolis, the one situated not far from the Royal Mortuary Temples.’

-‘Oh, papa!
-That is splendid!
+‘Oh, papa.
+That is splendid.
 Does that mean that I can see the ground where Ramesses the Second, 1279-1213, was buried?’ he cried.
 The boy’s voice could not control his excitement.

-‘That is right’, the father answered with pride, ’the one and only Great Pharaoh of the 19th Dynasty!’
+‘That is right’, the father answered with pride, ’the one and only Great Pharaoh of the nineteenth Dynasty.’

 ‘Will I be able to see some mastabas and sarcophagi?’